 This article includes a video of a conversation I had with my father Chief Robert Joseph, O.C., O.B.C., about his first day at residential school and...

 In 2015, when the Truth and Reconciliation Commission of Canada (TRC) released its six-volume report on residential schools it brought the details, impacts and outcomes of the schools starkly into the spotlight.
-Canadians were shocked to hear that the federal government enacted policies of cultural genocide as a means to achieve the ultimate goals of separating Indigenous Peoples from their lands and sovereignty.
-The report presented a harsh contrast to the common perspective of Canada as a benign nation shaped through the foresight of the founding fathers and hard work of settlers.
+Canadians were shocked to hear that the federal government enacted policies of cultural genocide as a means to achieve the ultimate goal of separating Indigenous Peoples from their lands and sovereignty.
+The report presented a harsh contrast to the common perspective of Canada as a benign nation shaped through the foresight of the founding fathers and the hard work of settlers.

 The TRC’s report provided context for Canadians to understand the historical relationship between the federal government and Indigenous Peoples.
 Understanding the context is a key component for Canadians to understand why there must be reconciliation.

 To the Commission, “reconciliation” is about establishing and maintaining a mutually respectful relationship between Aboriginal and non-Aboriginal peoples in this country.
 For that to happen, there has to be awareness of the past, acknowledgement of the harm that has been inflicted, atonement for the causes, and action to change behaviour.

 Reconciliation is an immense undertaking.
 For some, the necessity is beyond question, and the process is straightforward.
 For others, the necessity is not as clear, and barriers impede the process.